Heap of ivory elephant tusks. Licensed: dp

 Many specimens of ancient Egyptian and Assyrian ivory-work have been preserved.

-The word habbim is derived from the Sanscrit ibhas, meaning “elephant,” preceded by the Hebrew article (ha); and hence it is argued that Ophir, from which it and the other articles mentioned in 1 Kings 10:22 were brought, was in India.
+The word habbim is derived from the Sanscrit ibhas, meaning “elephant,” preceded by the Hebrew article (ha); and therefore it is argued that Ophir, from which it and the other articles mentioned in 1 Kings 10:22 were brought, was in India.